JPelzers/ESP-Micropython/README.md

 1. Follow the instructions from the https://docs.micropython.org/en/latest/esp32/tutorial/intro.html#esp32-intro guide and get a REPL on your ESP-32

+2. Connect your OLED to your board, we are using the Software I2C library, so you can choose any ports for the SDA/SCL, but for my code I use the folling pinout:
+- ESP 32 3.3v to OLED VCC
+- ESP Ground to OLED GND
+- ESP D21 to OLED SDA
+- ESP D22 to OLED SCL

-2. Download the files from this project (boot.py, main.py, ssd1306.py)
+3. Download the files from this project (boot.py, main.py, ssd1306.py)

-3. Once you have access to the REPL, follow the following instructions to get a WebREPL: https://www.techcoil.com/blog/how-to-setup-micropython-webrepl-on-your-esp32-development-board/
+4. Once you have access to the REPL, follow the following instructions to get a WebREPL: https://www.techcoil.com/blog/how-to-setup-micropython-webrepl-on-your-esp32-development-board/

   **Note:** The port they use in the above example is different from what yours will likely be, mine in Linux is "/dev/ttyUSB0", in addition you may need to install rshell/nano

   **Another Note**: The "boot.py" in this project folder is the same code as the code in the above tutorial, you just need to change the SSID and the Password to your own network's

-4. Modify boot.py with your SSID and Password
+5. Modify boot.py with your SSID and Password

-5. Modify main.py with your API Key and the station number of your desired station (make sure there are no {} in the code)
+6. Modify main.py with your API Key and the station number of your desired station (make sure there are no {} in the code)

-6. Upload boot.py, main.py, and ssd1306.py
+7. Upload boot.py, main.py, and ssd1306.py

 8. Get to your train on time!